nginxinc/nginx-service-mesh/docs/content/guides/secure-traffic-mtls.md

 - {{< fa "download" >}} {{< link "/examples/bookinfo.yaml" "`bookinfo.yaml`" >}}

+1. Enable [automatic sidecar injection]( {{< ref "/guides/inject-sidecar-proxy.md#automatic-proxy-injection" >}} ) for the `default` namespace.
-1. First, deploy the `bookinfo` application:
+1. Deploy the `bookinfo` application:

     ```bash
     kubectl apply -f bookinfo.yaml
     ```

-2. To access `bookinfo`, set up port-forwarding:
+1. To access `bookinfo`, set up port-forwarding:

     ```bash
     kubectl port-forward svc/productpage 9080
     ```

-3. Finally, navigate to `http://localhost:9080` in a browser.
+1. Finally, navigate to `http://localhost:9080` in a browser.
 On the front side, it uses clear text.
 All of the service-to-service calls will be SSL-encrypted.

 ### Debug mTLS Issues